3.4 Material Accounting policies Information

 The Company classifies all other liabilities as non-current.

-Deferred tax assets and liabilities are classified as non-current assets and liabilities respectively.
+Deferred tax assets and liabilities are classified as

-b) Property Plant and Equipment, Investment Property and Depreciation/Amortisation
+b) Property Plant and Equipment, Investment

-are met.
+A. Items of Property, plant and equipment including Capital-work in-progress are stated at cost, net of accumulated depreciation and accumulated impairment losses, if any.
+Cost comprises the purchase price and any attributable cost of bringing the asset to its working condition for its intended use.
+Such cost includes the cost of replacing part of the plant and equipment and borrowing costs for long term construction projects if the recognition criteria are met.
 Subsequent expenditure related to an item of fixed asset is added to its book value only if it increases the future benefits from the existing asset beyond its previously assessed standard of performance.
 When significant parts of plant and equipment are required to be replaced at intervals, the Company depreciates them separately based on their specific useful lives.
 All other repair and maintenance costs are recognized in statement of profit or loss as incurred.
-On transition to IND AS for the first time, the Company adopted the deemed cost approach mentioned in Ind AS 101 - First time adoption in respect of its Property, Plant and Equipment.
+On transition to INDAS for the first time, the Company adopted the deemed cost approach mentioned in INDAS 101 - First time adoption in respect of its Property, Plant and Equipment.

-useful life of the assets as prescribed in Schedule II to the Companies Act, 2013.
-Depreciation on additions to assets or on sale/disposal of assets is calculated pro-rata from the month of such addition, or upto the month of such sale/ disposal as the case may be
+B. Depreciation is provided on written down value based on useful life of the assets as prescribed in Schedule II to the Companies Act, 2013.
+Depreciation on additions to assets or on sale/disposal of assets is calculated pro-rata from the month of such addition, or upto the month of such sale/disposal, as the case may be.

 The residual values, useful lives and methods of depreciation of property plant equipment are reviewed at each financial year and adjusted prospectively, if appropriate.

-c) Asset classified as Held for Sale
+c) Non-Current Asset classified as Held for Sale

 Assets are classified as held for sale if their carrying amount will be recovered principally through a sale transaction rather than through continuing use and a sale is considered highly probable.
 They are measured at the lower of their carrying amount and fair value less costs to sell.
 Assets are not depreciated or amortized while they are classified as held for sale.
 Assets classified as held for sale are presented separately from the other assets in the balance sheet.